SJarno/basicauthinmem/README.md

 # Basic Auth with Spring Boot and Angular
-Basic auth with Spring Security and Angular part 664
+Basic auth with Spring Boot, Spring Security 6 and in-mem users

 ## About
 Some testing and practice for future reference.
 Main goal is to update Spring Security from 5.8 to 6.x.